elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

   Reporting uses `page.print()` to capture the PDF, it would be easy for application developers to test, and prevent bugs showing up in the report.

-  However, this solution doesn't include performance benefits of reducing objects in the headless browser memory: the headless browser still has to render the entire page as a "normal" render before it is able to call `page.print()`.
+  However, this proposal only provides high-level customization over visual rendering, which the application already has if it uses a customized URL for rendering the layout for screenshots.
+It has a performance downside, as well: the headless browser still has to render the entire page as a "normal" render before we can call `page.print()`.
 No one sees the results of that initial render, so it is the same amount of wasted rendering cycles during report generation that we have today.